ulrik-vj/cis18-benchmarks-ubuntu-debian-ig1/README.md

 It's function is only intended for one time use on a new server setup.

-## Info regarding hostbased firewall, remote central logserver
+## Info regarding Hostbased Firewall, Remote Log Server

 **Firewall** this script is using IPtables.
 Not UFW or NFtables, they are removed according to CIS requirements, because IPtables was chosen as primary.

-**Log server** this script is using Wazuh as central log server [What is Wazuh ?](https://documentation.wazuh.com/current/getting-started/architecture.html)
+**Log server** this script is using Wazuh as remote log server [What is Wazuh ?](https://documentation.wazuh.com/current/getting-started/architecture.html)

 ## Prerequisites before running the script